bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 There are three methods of adding plugins to your site build.

-1. In your site's root folder (aka where your config file lives), make a `plugins` folder.
+1. Within your site's root folder, there's a `plugins` folder.
 Write your custom plugins and save them here.
 Any file ending in `.rb` inside this folder will be loaded automatically before Bridgetown generates your site.
+Most plugins you write will likely be using the Builder API, so you can add them in `plugins/builders`.

 2. Add gem-based plugins to your `Gemfile` by running a command such as:
   ```sh
 bundle add bridgetown-feed
   ```
-  and then adding an init statement to your configuration (such as `init :"bridgetown-feed"`).
+  and then adding an init statement to your `config/initializers.rb` file (such as `init :"bridgetown-feed"`).

-3. Running an [automation](/docs/automations) which will install one or more gems along with other set up and configuration:
+3. Run an [automation](/docs/automations) which will install one or more gems along with other set up and configuration:
   ```sh
 bin/bridgetown apply https://github.com/bridgetownrb/bridgetown-cloudinary
   ```

+{%@ Note type: :warning do %}
+  Starting in Bridgetown 1.2, plugins are no longer required to be placed in the `bridgetown_plugins` group for sites which use the new initializers system.
+Read the [Initializers documentation](/docs/configuration/initializers/) for further details.
+{% end %}

 ## Introduction to the Builder API

-The Builder API (with its various Domain-Specific Languages, or DSLs) is typically the approach you'll use to write Bridgetown plugins.
+The Builder API (with its various <abbr title="Domain-Specific Languages">DSLs</abbr>) is typically the approach you'll use to write Bridgetown plugins.

 ### Local Custom Plugins